linnovate/handbook/enableintegration_for_my_project.md

 # web interface for: gitlab-ci
-- a list of my projects
+- it displays a list of my projects
 - to enable gitlab-ci integration for project X
 - press on the right button: "Add"